 - 1 teaspoon ground ginger

-- 2 teaspoons fresh rosemary chopped finely
+- 2 teaspoons fresh rosemary chopped finely (optional but recommended)

 INSTRUCTIONS

-- Set oven to 200°F (93 °C)
+- Set oven to 200°F (93 °C).

-- Cover tightly with tin foil or a lid and place in the oven.
-Leave to warm in the oven for 90 minutes.
+- Put all of the ingredients except the port in a large ovenproof bowl or casserole and mix together well.
+Cover tightly with foil or a lid and place in the oven.
+Leave to gently warm in the oven for 90 minutes.

 NOTES